BDC Hamburger Icon

 Most small businesses focus on their bottom-line net profit to measure their success during the year.
 However, that doesn’t give a clear picture of what’s happening in the business.
 Many small businesses can’t identify which of their product offerings or customers are profitable.
 That means they’re making decisions about what to sell, to which customers, at what price and with what resources based on limited information.

-You must examine the contribution each product line or service makes to the bottom line.
-Break out your sales by product line and service and compare them year over year.
+You must examine each product line or service’s contribution to the bottom line.
+Break out your sales by product line and service, then compare them year over year.
 Do you have any products that are losing sales?
-Certain key customers may be ordering less, there may be product quality issues or pricing could be out of line.
+Key customers may be ordering less, there may be product quality issues or pricing could be out of line.

 Did You Know?Did you know

-Common mistakes can lead to product failure, including not validating a need for your offering, not having a sales funnel in place, and not testing the product for quality and usability.
+Common mistakes can lead to product failure.
+Such mistakes can include not validating a need for your offering, not having a sales funnel in place, and not testing the product for quality and usability.

 3. Margins are the yardstick of profitability.